-In this analysis, we identify the π^0 s with the goal of DVCS background subtraction as will be addressed in section 4.5.
-The π^0 identification is based on its two real photons decay mode ($\pi^0 \to \gamma \gamma$), with a branching ratio around 98.8%.
+mode ($\pi^0 \rightarrow \gamma \gamma$), with a branching ratio around 98.8%.
 In our experimental configuration, the reconstructed neutral pions can be categorized into three topologies: ICIC (the two photons are detected in the IC), ICEC (one photon in the IC and the second in the EC), and ECEC (the two photons are detected in the EC).
-The nominal mass of the π^0 is 0.135 GeV/ c^2 .
+The nominal mass of the π^0 is 0.135 GeV/c2.
 The reconstructed invariant mass of the detected pair of photons can be seen in figure 3.25, for the three topologies.
 One can see clear peaks corresponding to the neutral pions in the three distributions.